 Joint Statement on U.S.-Germany Cyber Bilateral Meeting

-The Governments of the United States and Germany held a Cyber Bilateral Meeting in Berlin, Germany on June 26, 2014.
+The Governments of the United States and Germany held a Cyber Bilateral Meeting in Washington, DC, on March 22-23, 2016.

-This third annual U.S.-Germany Cyber Bilateral Meeting reinforced our long-standing alliance by highlighting our pre-existing collaboration on many key cyber issues over the course of the last decade and identifying additional areas for awareness and alignment.
-The U.S.-Germany Cyber Bilateral Meeting continued and further expanded its “whole-of-government” approach, furthering cooperation on a wide range of cyber issues and our collaborative engagement on both strategic and operational objectives.
+This fourth annual U.S.-Germany Cyber Bilateral Meeting once again reinforced our long-standing cooperation on critical global issues by highlighting our decade-long collaboration on key cyber topics and identifying additional areas for awareness and alignment.
+The U.S.-Germany Cyber Bilateral Meeting continued and further expanded its “whole-of-government” approach, allowing for more in-depth cooperation on a wide range of cyber issues and our increased collaboration on both strategic and operational objectives.

-Coordinator Painter and Ambassador Brengelmann agreed to hold the next annual Cyber Bilateral Meeting in Washington, DC in mid-2015 again in conjunction with a multistakeholder cyber dialogue.
+Coordinator Painter and Ambassador Fitschen agreed to hold the next annual Cyber Bilateral Meeting in Berlin, Germany, in 2017.